clambin/traefik-simple-auth/README.md

 - `cache`

   Defines how the State is shared between the forwardAuth and authCallback handlers.
 Default is `memory`, meaning the state is cached locally in memory.
-  To support running multiple instances of traefik-simple-auth, this can be switched to `memcached`, which will use an (external) memcached server instead.
+  To support running multiple instances of traefik-simple-auth, this can be switched to `memcached` or `redis`, which uses an (external) server instead.

 - `-cache-memcached-addr`

   Address of the memcached instance to use.
 Only used when `cache` is `memcached`.

+- `cache-redis-addr`, `cache-redis-username`, `cache-redis-password`, `cache-redis-database`

+  Address, username, password and database number to use.
+Only used when `cache` is `redis`.

 - `client-id`